graemeboy/JSONLibrary/README.md

 JSONLibrary
 ===========

-A Java library for encoding and decoding JSON structures
+A Java library for encoding and decoding JSON structures.
+It is robust, can work with formatted JSON Strings (which include spaces, tabs, and newline characters), and has a small querying language built in!

 JSON Querying Language
 ----------------------